Skip to the main content.

 4. Set yourself up to be able to communicate via video conferencing.
 It’s possible to quote remotely and communicate with customers via video call.
 Get the customer to walk you around their home or the job site.
 There are a load of options out there, be it Zoom or Whatsapp or even Facebook messenger.
 Get the customer to walk you around their house and show you what you need to see.

-6. Get your materials delivered on-site.
+6. Get your materials delivered on site.
 Minimising contact with others is going to be around for a while.
 You must start taking advantage of your suppliers’ delivery options and have your materials delivered to the job.
-Not only does it keep your tradespeople on site, but it means your team is exposed to fewer people outside of their “bubbles”.
+Not only does it keep your tradespeople on site, but it means your team are exposed to less people outside of their “bubbles”.

 3 min read